 The TeachNet Ireland project was established in 2001 with the goal of encouraging Irish teachers at both primary and second levels to develop and publish quality indigenous curriculum content on the World Wide Web, by providing a supportive network and teacher professional development opportunities.
-Established in 2001 and hosted by St. Patrick’s DCU, Drumcondra, the TeachNet portal boasts over 300 teacher generated projects were completed with many of these still accessible in the Resources section today.
-Since 2008 the focus remains on supporting digital learning for teachers with our bi-weekly learning blog and delivery of our online and blended digital learning related, professional development courses.
+Between 2001 and 2008 over 300 teacher generated projects were completed with many of these still accessible in the Resources section today.
+Since 2008 the focus remains on supporting digital learning for teachers with our bi-weekly learning blog and delivery of our online and blended professional development courses taking prominence.

 The TeachNet Ireland project grew out of the TeachNet US model developed by Teachers Network, New York (www.teachersnetwork.org).
 Following a successful pilot by the National Centre for Technology in Education (NCTE) during the 1999 – 2000 school year, it was officially launched by the then Taoiseach, Bertie Ahern TD, in St. Patrick’s College Drumcondra in October 2001.
 From the outset the primary goal was to develop a supportive environment to encourage Irish teachers to publish quality curriculum content on the Internet and a number of key project components were implemented to help facilitate this goal.
 These included:

 - Identifying teachers and other educators to serve as mentors.

 - Conducting professional development workshops focusing on using ICT in the classroom.

 - Awarding grants annually to teachers to disseminate innovative student-focused curriculum projects.